SeattleTestbed/docs/EducationalAssignments/EducatorsPage.md

  * Global Data Store

-    Some cloud computing models provide an interface to a global, persistent store (like Amazon's S3 or Google's !AppEngine).
+    Some cloud computing models provide an interface to a global, persistent store (like Amazon's S3 or Google's AppEngine).
 While Seattle provides local persistent storage, there is no preexisting global store.
 Such a system can be constructed from a set of nodes that cooperatively replicate and manage data.
 This project requires that student implementations operate correctly over LAN with multiple readers / writers and gracefully recovers from node failures.
 For a more difficult project, the global store can be required to run on globally distributed nodes.
 This extension teaches students to deal with high failure likelihood and to overcome non-transitive connectivity, both of which are typical problems for distributed systems deployed at global scale.

-=== Project Ideas ===
+### Project Ideas
 Advanced undergraduate and graduate courses in networks and distributed systems can also use Seattle for a class project.
 Seattle project can involve everything from highly scalable, and complex distributed systems, to measurements of global Internet traffic patterns, to ubiquitous computing topics.
 The two project ideas below are examples of what such a graduate-level project would entail.

   * [wiki:RepyMapReduce A MapReduce service]

-    The !MapReduce algorithm harnesses the power of a multiple nodes to parallelize those computations that can be functionally decomposed into some number of map and reduce stages.
-Once completed, students would be able to use their implementations of !MapReduce for practical compute jobs by simply supplying a map(), reduce(), and hash() methods to their !MapReduce service.
-An example use of !MapReduce is to implement a page-rank algorithm on a large subset of Wikipedia pages to find the “most popular” page.
-Using a database dump of Wikipedia’s pages, students can use one !MapReduce pass to parse out all internal Wikipedia links and to generate a stem and leaf plot of all pages in Wikipedia.
-Using this list multiple !MapReduce passes with the page rank algorithm will yield the comparative page rank for every Wikipedia page, creating a flat index that can be made accessible to users through a web server.
+    The MapReduce algorithm harnesses the power of a multiple nodes to parallelize those computations that can be functionally decomposed into some number of map and reduce stages.
+Once completed, students would be able to use their implementations of MapReduce for practical compute jobs by simply supplying a map(), reduce(), and hash() methods to their MapReduce service.
+An example use of MapReduce is to implement a page-rank algorithm on a large subset of Wikipedia pages to find the “most popular” page.
+Using a database dump of Wikipedia’s pages, students can use one MapReduce pass to parse out all internal Wikipedia links and to generate a stem and leaf plot of all pages in Wikipedia.
+Using this list multiple MapReduce passes with the page rank algorithm will yield the comparative page rank for every Wikipedia page, creating a flat index that can be made accessible to users through a web server.

   * P2P Data Streaming